canac/portman/README.md

 ### `portman allocate [project] [--port=PORT] [--matcher=dir|git|none] [--redirect]`

 Allocates a new automatically generated port for a new project.
-Fails if a project with that name already exists.
 If `project-name` is not provided, a default is calculated by the provided matcher. `project` is required if `--matcher=none`.
 If `port` is provided, that port will be used instead of randomly assigning one.
 See [matchers](#matchers) for more details about matchers configuration or [project names](#project-names) for more details about default project names.
 If `redirect` is specified, redirect to the server instead of reverse-proxying.
 See [here](#redirecting-instead-of-reverse-proxying) for more details.

+`portman allocate` is idempotent, i.e. calling it multiple times with the same arguments will allocate a project the first time and do nothing in the future.
+However, an error will occur if a port, matcher, or redirect is provided that differs from the existing project's configuration.

-### `portman get [project] [--allocate] [--port=PORT] [--matcher=dir|git|none] [--redirect]`
+### `portman get [project]`

 Prints the port allocated for a project.
 If `project-name` is provided, it searches for a project by its name.
 If `project-name` is not provided, it searches for a project that matches the current directory according to the rules explained in [matchers](#matchers).
-If the `--allocate` flag is provided, a port is allocated if the project doesn't exist instead of erroring.
-The `--port`, `--matcher`, and `--redirect` options can only be provided if `--allocate` was also provided.

 ### `portman release [project]`